 Cinema's decline was uneven and there were clear generational and geographical differences in the pace at which the cinema-going habit was lost.
 Following the Second World War, the young working-class were the most frequent cinema-goers.
-In the 1950s, the increased range of leisure opportunities available to this group meant that they stopped going to the cinema as regularly as they had done, although they remained proportionately significant within the total audience.97 It was their parents' generation who were most likely to be drawn from cinemas to television sets.
+In the 1950s, the increased range of leisure opportunities available to this group meant that they stopped going to the cinema as regularly as they had done, although they remained proportionately significant within the total audience.
+It was their parents' generation who were most likely to be drawn from cinemas to television sets.
 Children were also more likely to spend time at home rather than at the cinema.
 For instance, by December 1961, the headmaster of Belfast's Knockbreda Secondary Intermediate School found that six out of ten of his pupils now preferred television to cinema and there was a clear preference for UTV over BBC.
 Many children, he claimed 'seemed to be happy with the shock and crime programmes and the endless succession of Westerns'.98 As audiences declined, and cinemas then closed down, cinema-going became a more expensive, youth-oriented leisure activity targeted at teenagers with greater amounts of disposable income.
 Attendance became less habitual and patrons were likely to attend on fewer occasions but travel further and spend more on individual cinema trips.

 The oral history interviews revealed generational differences in the impact of television ownership.
 Norman Campbell stated that television ownership 'didn't affect my personal cinema attendance too much.
-But on reflection, I think it affected the cinema attendance for mothers and fathers, because it was now possible to sit in at night'.99 Ann Gorman's family obtained their first television in 1958.
-She stated that this had a limited impact on her generation's cinema attendance as 'all we wanted to do was get out of the house'.100 As she moved into adolescence, her range of leisure activities expanded and Ann also frequented dance halls and a jazz club in Belfast city centre: 'You would have still gone out to the cinema ...
-If a James Bond movie came along or something, you wouldn't have missed it.
-You have still made sure you went to the cinema to see it.
-There were still key movies you went to.
-But it wasn't your number one thing'.101
+But on reflection, I think it affected the cinema attendance for mothers and fathers, because it was now possible to sit in at night'.
+Ann Gorman's family obtained their first television in 1958.
+She stated that this had a limited impact on her generation's cinema attendance as 'all we wanted to do was get out of

-96 A. Horn, Juke Box Britain: Americanisation and Youth Culture, 1945-60 (Manchester, 2010), p.
+&lt;sup>96 A. Horn, Juke Box Britain: Americanisation and Youth Culture, 1945-60 (Manchester, 2010), p.
 193.

-97 S. Harper and V. Porter, 'Cinema audience tastes in 1950s Britain', Journal of Popular British Cinema, ii (1999), 66-82.
+&lt;sup>97 S. Harper and V. Porter, 'Cinema audience tastes in 1950s Britain', Journal of Popular British Cinema, ii (1999), 66-82.